App Volumes architecture

 Scaling App Volumes with storage groups

 Once created, packages are read-only.
 As more and more users are entitled to and begin using a given package, the number of concurrent read operations increases.
 With enough users reading from a single package, performance can be negatively impacted.
-Performance can be improved by creating one or more copies of the package on additional datastores and spreading user access across them.
+Performance can be improved by creating one or more copies of the package on additional storage locations and spreading user access across them.

 See Configure Storage Groups in App Volumes Manager for more information.